-During the first semester of the junior year, the cadet attends class three hours each week.
-He studies the nature of war, past and projected development of complete preparation for commissioned service.
+Advanced course requirements are more specialized than for the basic course.
+During the first semester of the junior year, the cadet attends class four hours each week.
+He receives instruction on the mission of the Air Force, military administration, problems of Air Force leadership, military justice, and preparation for summer camp.

-During the second semester of the junior year and the first semester of the senior year, the cadet takes approved University courses in psychology, human relations, and international relations.
-These courses may also be used for degree elective credit.
-Effective with the class of 1967, the ROTC advanced courses will be changed to cover all four semesters of the junior and senior years.
+During the second semester of the junior year and the first semester of the senior year, the cadet takes approved University courses in psychology, human relations, meteorology, astronomy, and international relations.
+These courses may also be used for college elective credit.

-In the final semester of the senior year, the cadet returns to the Air Science classroom to study the military aspects of world political geography and to
+In the final semester of the senior year, the cadet returns to the Air Science classroom to study the military aspects of world political geography and to complete preparation for commissioned service.